w314/notes/javaNotes/javaBasics.md

 - `autoboxing` - Java feature which will automatically convert primitives to wrapper classes implicitly.
 In case when passing an `int` variable as parameter to a function requesting an `Integer`.
 - `Unboxing` is the reverse - converting a wrapper class to its primitive.
 - Wrapper classes have static helper methods like .parseX() and .valueOf() for explicit primitive conversion.

-### 50 If there was an error in the console when you tried to run your program, how would you debug?

-### 57 access modifiers What are the four levels of access we can give to class members?
-How are they different from one another?

-- `access modifiers` set access level of methods, variables, classes and constructors

-Types:

-- `public`: can be accessed by any classes
-- `default` (when there is no access modifier): within the same package only
-- `protected`: within package + outside of package through inheritance
-- `private`: only within the class, a class (except a nested class) cannot be private

-### 60 object methods to override What methods are commonly overridden from the Object class and why?

-- `equals()`
-- `hashCode()`
-- `toString()`

-#### `toString()`

-The `toString()` method is automatically called if you print an Object.
-Usually, this is overridden to provide human-readable output.
-Otherwise, you will print out fully.qualified.ClassName@memoryAddress

-#### `equals(Object o)`

-The `equals(Object o)` method compares two Objects.
-The == operator also compares objects, but only the memory address (i.e. will return true if and only if the variables refer to the exact same object in memory).
-By default, and unless you explicitly override it, the equals method simply calls the == operator.

-In Object class `equals()` is true if we compare the same instance, for value objects we may want to compare based on property values.

-- two instances of _Person_ with same name and birthday should be different
-- we may want to two instances of _Money_ with same amount and currency be the same, in this case we have to change both the `equals()` and `hashCode()` methods

-#### `hashCode()`

-The `hashCode()` method returns a hash code - a number that puts instances of a class into a finite number of categories.

-There are a few rules that the method follows:

-- You are expected to override hashCode() if you override equals()
-- The result of hashCode() should not change in a program
-- if .equals() returns true, the hash codes should be equal
-- if .equals() returns false, the hash codes do not have to be distinct.
-However, doing so will help the performance of hash tables.

-#### `.finalize()` _DEPRECIATED_

-Finally, the `.finalize()` method is called by the garbage collector when it determines there are no more references to the object.
-It can be overriden to perform cleanup activities before garbage collection, although it has been deprecated in newer versions of Java.